MLPD Provincial Council

-Current: Secretary of the Manitoba League of Persons with Disabilities elected June 2018, a 2020 graduate of Brandon University with a Bachelor of Arts majoring in History and Anthropology and the 2020 Future Leaders of Manitoba Award Recipient (20-26 years).
+Current: First Vice-Chair of the Manitoba League of Persons with Disabilities, elected to the Council in 2020, a 2020 graduate of Brandon University with a Bachelor of Arts majoring in History and Anthropology and the 2020 Future Leaders of Manitoba Award Recipient (20-26 years).

 Whitney is an in-demand public speaker advocating for mental health and autism acceptance across central Canada.
 Over the last year and a half she has primarily been speaking with youth about becoming mental health advocates in their communities, however she also does guest lectures in universities.
 She has also spent four years with the Brandon University Students’ Union where she became the first disabled executive in their 50 year history, as well as served as the Disability Justice Commissioner for two years at the Canadian Federation of Students Manitoba.
 She also has been published both academically and non-academically.
 From all this experience, she is well versed in community outreach strategies, conflict resolution, board governance, project management, and political campaigning.
 When not being a dedicated activist, she hosts weekly videogame streams where she plays videogames live.